Dear University Community:

 - Individual travel will be permitted as long as all appropriate approvals (dean, department chair, director, general counsel, etc.) are in place prior to travel taking place.

-- International travel with students is permitted as long as all appropriate approvals are in place, the program is submitted to the Global Education Office, and reviewed by the Crisis Management Team.
+- International travel with students will be permitted as long as all appropriate approvals are in place.

-- Individuals must follow all applicable CDC guidelines for international travel.
+- Individuals must follow all applicable CDC guidelines for international travel including pre and post travel testing regardless of vaccination status.

 - Please contact the Global Education Office for assistance at firstname.lastname@example.org